emlos/worldgame/docs/physical-encounter-system-reference.md

 The first 8 seconds after progress are free of stall decay.
 Raising 8 makes attackers more patient.
 Raising any sensitivity makes that pressure reduce commitment faster.
 Raising the 22 impairment scale makes limb/movement damage more intimidating.
 Theft reward is `min(20, amount) × 0.5`, so it ranges from 0 to +10; an empty target instead gives -45.

 The pacing limit applies at exertion `>=95` after 45 seconds, or unconditionally after 66 seconds.
 It forces retreat-capable objectives to 0 commitment.
-Lowering either time shortens fights.
-Lowering 95 causes tired attackers to abandon sooner. `beat-down`'s objective minimum restores commitment to 100, so these pacing limits do not make it retreat.
+Lowering either time shortens fights; lowering 95 causes tired attackers to abandon sooner.
+Both current objectives allow retreat, including `beat-down`, so hard pacing can force the attacker to abandon the objective even when anger or reward would otherwise keep commitment high.

 | Commitment | Player-facing band |
 |---:|---|